Fantastic Beasts: The Crimes of Grindelwald leaves me questioning so much

-It's hard to admit to myself, but in the interests of honesty I must: the latest Fantastic Beasts film left me, a lifelong Harry Potter fan, deeply unsatisfied and a little cold.
+It's hard to admit to myself, but in the interest of honesty I must: the latest Fantastic Beasts film left me, a lifelong Harry Potter fan, deeply unsatisfied and a little cold.

 Yes, I gladly admired the epic sets, cute creatures, charming performances and gorgeous costumes.
 And I was delighted to see the return of floppy-haired Newt Scamander (Eddie Redmayne) and his magical menagerie of creatures, as well as a young Albus Dumbledore (Jude Law) and fresh details to flesh out the backstory of this much-beloved character.